A Square

 A Church

 Now compose your three building-block functions into a complete church.
-Write drawChurch(pen:size:) that draws:
+Write drawChurch(at:size:) that draws:

 - A square body (colour: